fmhr12/DVH-Calculator/README.md

 # DVH-Calculator
-This is an app that calculates DVH metrics  from uploaded cumulative DVH tables either in SCV or EXcel format
+This is an app that calculates DVH metrics  from uploaded cumulative DVH tables either in CSV or EXcel format